fedora-python/tox-github-action/README.md

 image.
 Since version 34.0, the first number in the version (also sometimes referred to as the "major version") represents the release of Fedora used in the image.

+### v41.0

+* Uses Fedora 41 as the base container image.
+* Python 2.7 is no longer available.
+* PyPy 3.11 is now available
+* Python 3.13 is now the default tox environment if none is configured.

 ### v40.0

 * Uses Fedora 40 as the base container image.